GoogleCloudPlatform/continuous-deployment-on-kubernetes/README.md

 ### Create a repository for the sample app source
 Here you'll create your own copy of the `gceme` sample app in [Cloud Source Repository](https://cloud.google.com/source-repositories/docs/).

-1. Change directories to `sampleapp` of the repo you cloned previously, then initialize the git repository.
+1. Change directories to `sample-app` of the repo you cloned previously, then initialize the git repository.

 **Be sure to replace _REPLACE_WITH_YOUR_PROJECT_ID_ with the name of your Google Cloud Platform project**